puhtreeseeya/SimpleImport/README.md

 # Dependencies

-This plugin requires `ripgrep`.
-You can follow the installation instructions here : https://github.com/BurntSushi/ripgrep#installation
+This plugin requires `ripgrep` which you can install following the instructions here: https://github.com/BurntSushi/ripgrep#installation

 # Installation